Reviewable/Reviewable/enterprise/config.md

 Reviewable doesn't require any special configuration of your GitHub Enterprise instance; it'll happily work with any organizations and repositories you have set up.
 If you have GHE set up in private mode make sure to set `REVIEWABLE_PRIVATE_MODE` also, as documented above.

 One other thing to be aware of is that Reviewable uses `refs/reviewable` to pin commits in case they get force-pushed out of the way.
 This is usually transparent and all but invisible, but something to take into account if you're adding a pre-receive hook to your installation.
+To keep the number of these refs under control you should set `REVIEWABLE_REFS_DELETION_DELAY` as documented above, otherwise you may find your syncs getting bogged down as `git` transmits all known refs.